friederbluemle/hashicorp-vault-plugin/README.md

 This plugin adds a build wrapper to set environment variables from a HashiCorp [Vault](https://www.vaultproject.io/) secret.
 Secrets are generally masked in the build log, so you can't accidentally print them.

 # Vault Authentication Backends
 This plugin allows authenticating against Vault using the AppRole authentication backend.
-Hashicorp recommends using AppRole for Servers / automated workflows (like Jenkins) and using Tokens (default mechanism, Github Token, ...) for every developer's machine.
+Hashicorp recommends using AppRole for Servers / automated workflows (like Jenkins) and using Tokens (default mechanism, GitHub Token, ...) for every developer's machine.
-  Furthermore, this plugin allows using a Github personal access token, or a Vault Token - either configured directly in Jenkins or read from an arbitrary file on the Jenkins Machine.
+  Furthermore, this plugin allows using a GitHub personal access token, or a Vault Token - either configured directly in Jenkins or read from an arbitrary file on the Jenkins Machine.

 ### How does AppRole work?
 In short: you register an approle auth backend using a self-chosen name (e.g. Jenkins).
 This approle is identified by a `role-id` and secured with a `secret_id`.
 If you have both of those values you can ask Vault for a token that can be used to access vault.